 At first, Emily’s car crash didn’t seem to have caused much physical damage Fortunately, she went to the emergency room anyway, just to get checked out.
 Symptoms of severe brain trauma appeared quickly.
 ER staff were able to save her, but the injuries she sustained were life-altering.
-Contacting an experienced personal injury lawyer could preserve her rights to compensation.
+Contacting a Sarasota personal injury lawyer could preserve her rights to compensation.
 This article will explore types of brain trauma and how a personal injury claim might be necessary.

 Brain injuries can occur “when a sudden, external, physical assault damages the brain.”
 The term “physical assault” in this statement does not refer to being punched by someone, although that can cause brain injury also.

 So, what is a “sudden, external, physical assault?”

 In auto accidents, a victim’s body might be whipped back and forth resulting in brain trauma.
 It can also happen if objects in the car or flying glass strike the victim in the head.